niamoto/niamoto-portal/README.rst

 =====
-ncbif-portal
+niamoto-portal
 =====

-ncbif web portal providing web API's and applications.
+niamoto web portal providing web API's and applications.

 Detailed documentation is in the "docs" directory.